-They say money can’t buy happiness, but let’s face it, it can certainly buy you peace of mind.
-When bills pile up, it’s still a long way ‘til payday, and you can barely scrounge enough funds for tomorrow’s lunch, it can drive anyone mad.
-This affects millions of people the world over, and it has been revealed as the number one cause of problems in relationships, and even with your health.
+They say money can’t buy happiness.
+However, face it: it can certainly buy you peace of mind.
+When bills pile up, it’s still a long way ‘til payday, and you can barely scrounge enough funds for tomorrow’s lunch.
+It can drive anyone mad.
+It affects millions of people over the world.
+Moreover, studies show that it is the number one cause of relationship problems and can even affect your health.
 Chronic stress brought about by money problems causes fatigue, overeating, and heart disease.
 Yikes.

-But short of winning the lottery—which actually brings with it a whole new and different set of stressors—how can you realistically get out of money woes?
-Financial security is something that you work through over time, but there are things that you can start doing now that would, if not completely remove, lessen the stress you go through about money on a daily basis.
+But short of winning the lottery—which brings with it a whole new and different set of stressors—how can you get out of money woes realistically?
+Financial security is something that you work through as time passes, but there are things that you can start doing now that would, if not completely remove, lessen the stress you go through about money daily.
 Here are five of them.

-This might seem counter-intuitive—how can you save anything when you’re actually stressed about not having enough money in the first place?
+It might seem counter-intuitive—how can you save anything when you’re stressed about not having enough money in the first place?
 You can do it incrementally, save a few hundred pesos here and there, even coins can help.
-The Internet is full of viral stories of people who decided to save their five peso coins and 50-peso bills, and ended up with thousands of pesos just after a few months.
+The Internet is full of viral stories of people who decided to accumulate their five peso coins and 50-peso bills and ended up with thousands of pesos just after a few months.
 Saving money is always the first step towards financial security.

-Not many of us actually sit down and make a list of all our earnings and expenses on a monthly basis.
+Not many of us sit down and make a list of all our earnings and expenses monthly.
 You should.
-It gives you a clear picture of your finances and you can easily pinpoint where the problem lies.
+It gives you a clear picture of your finances and helps you pinpoint where the problem lies.
 Are you not earning to cover even your most basic bills?
-Maybe it’s time to get a second job.
-Are you having way too many glasses of 200-peso frappucino?
-It might show you that you really can’t afford that new SmartTV now, even if it’s on installment.
+Maybe you should get a second job.
+Are you having way too many glasses of 200-peso Frappuccinos?
+It might show you that you can’t afford that new SmartTV now, even if you are paying on installment.
 A well-planned budget is your map towards freedom from financial worries.

 When things get too overwhelming, always remember that money is something you CAN and WILL earn.
 It may not be enough now, but it’s not always going to be like that, especially if you follow the advice above.
-Don’t let it get in the way of more important things like fulfillment, your relationship with your family or your loved one, or even your health.
+Don’t let it get in the way of more important things, such as fulfillment, relationships, and your health.
 At the end of the day, these other things are the ones that complete you, make you strong, and make you happy.
-Because really, money—with all the things that it can give you—can’t buy you happiness.
+Because money—with all the things that it can give you—can’t buy you happiness.
 But it can make your journey toward happiness comfortable and worry-free.